ODR4

-Uncharacterized protein Chromosome 1 Open Reading Frame 27 is a protein in humans, encoded by the C1orf27 gene.
+Odr-4 GPCR localization factor homolog, also known as C1orf27, is a protein in humans, encoded by the ODR4 gene.
 It is accession number NM_017847.
 This is a membrane protein that is 3926 base pairs long with the most extensive string of amino acids being 454aa long.
 C1orf27 exhibits cytoplasmic expression in epidermal tissues.
 Predicted associated biological processes of the gene include cell fate specification and developmental properties.

 Gene

 Locus

 This gene is located on chromosome 1 at 1q31.1.
 It is encoded on the plus strand of DNA spanning from 186,344,406 to 186,390,514.

 Diagram of C1orf27 and nearby genes on human chromosome 1.

 mRNA

 Alternative splicing

 There appear to be four isoforms due to splicing.
 Two of those are truncated on the 3' end of the protein from 266aa and 396aa.
 Additional location of alternative splice sites are from 79aa to 102aa and 246aa to 260aa.

 Protein

 General properties

 The primary encoded protein of C1orf27 consists of 454 amino acid residues and is 3926 base pairs long.
 It consists of 14 total exons.
 The predicted molecular weight of the primary, unmodified protein is approximately 51.1 kDa.